popolo-project/popolo-spec/data.md

 Schemas are given in [JSON Schema](http://json-schema.org/) (draft [v3](http://tools.ietf.org/html/draft-zyp-json-schema-03)) and apply to the JSON and MongoDB serializations.
 The schemas use [snake case](http://en.wikipedia.org/wiki/Snake_case) instead of [camel case](http://en.wikipedia.org/wiki/CamelCase), due to its popularity among <abbr title="object-relational mapper">ORM</abbr>s and <abbr title="object-document mapper">ODM</abbr>s.
 The RDF serialization follows the [classes and properties](#classes-and-properties) section above; example RDF documents are given in [Turtle notation](http://www.w3.org/TeamSubmission/turtle/).

 Reusable software components implementing the data standard should isolate themselves from their host applications.
-For the MongoDB serialization, it is therefore <em class="rfc2119">recommended</em> to namespace the collections by prepending a `popolo_` prefix to the names of the collections.
+For the MongoDB serialization, such components <em class="rfc2119">may</em> therefore namespace the collections by prepending a `popolo_` prefix to the names of the collections.

 Many MongoDB ODMs, including [Mongoid](http://mongoid.org/), use a `_type` field on a document to indicate that the document represents an instance of a subclass of the base class that is otherwise associated with the MongoDB collection.
 MongoDB serializations <em class="rfc2119">should</em> leave the management of the `_type` field to the ODM and <em class="rfc2119">should</em> place subclasses and base classes in the same collection.